Skip to content

 Press Windows + R, type dcomcnfg, and press Enter.
 Expand “Component Services” > “Computers” > “My Computer.”
 Right-click “My Computer” and select “Properties.”
 Go to “COM Security” tab.
 Under “Access Permissions,” click “Edit Limits.”
 Add “ANONYMOUS LOGON” and “Everyone” with “Local Access” and “Remote Access” permissions.
 Click “OK” and restart.

 We tested this on a desktop where DCOM permissions were restricted.
 Windows Update failed with error 0x800706ba.
 After modifying DCOM permissions and restarting, updates installed successfully.
-According to Outbyte’s Windows 10/11 fix, DCOM permission issues cause 5-10% of RPC errors.
+This is a rare cause, accounting for roughly 5-10% of RPC errors in our experience.

 For more on other Windows Update errors, firewall issues, boot problems, activation errors, and upgrade failures, check our related guides.